equinor/TimeSeriesAnalysis/contributing.md

 This project welcomes contributions and suggestions.
 We believe in collaboration.
 Collaboration with developers and users, vendors and educational institutions, partners and competitors.
 Within and outside our industry.

+## Contribution code-of-conduct

-When contributing to this repository, please first discuss the change you wish to make via issue, or by the GitHub discussions forum, or any other method with the owners of this repository before making a change.
+1. When contributing to this repository, please **first discuss the change you wish to make** via issue, or by the GitHub discussions forum, or any other method with the owners of this repository **before** making a change.
+2. **Proposed code changes to this project should be submitted for review as pull requests.**

+### Pull request

+Requirements for pull requests:
+- pull request should only address a single feature/issue,
+- all existing tests should pass,
+- any new feature should be supported by at least one new unit test, that both shows that the new feature works and documents how to use the new feature,
+- consider using ``TestCase`` to re-run a new unit test for more than one set of input parameters (remember: testing edge-cases and testing the negative.)
+- the submitter must be available for questions of the reviewer, and
+- for complex methods such as those related to filtering, dynamic models or PID-control, unit tests should use the ``Plot4Test`` class to plot the time-series that illustrate the test data sets used and the results of any new calculation.
+It is much easier to understand capability visually both for code review but also for other users.
+Code to plot the time-series should be available in the code, but should either be disabled with logic by default or commented out, this is to avoid swamping the user with plots if re-running all tests.

 ## Avoiding feature-creep: not an encyclopedia of every possible method